yoandyshyno/git-task/README.md

 Changes in tasks can be discarded from git after you click the *M* link of the task and choose *Discard changes*.
 The task will lose all the changes you made and restore it (via ```git checkout```).

+### Sorting tasks

+Choose an option from the *- Sort here -* combobox, and the tasks will be sorted by that property.
+Check/uncheck the *Reverse* box for inverting the current sort order.

 ### Filtering tasks

 Write a text in the *Filter / search here* textbox to filter the tasks shown in the page.
 All task attributes are